-The top of the app displays the time, date, and time zone registered on the AudioMoth.
+The top of the app displays the time, date, and time zone currently registered on the AudioMoth.
 The next box down gives information specific to your AudioMoth: Device ID, Firmware Description, Firmware Version, and Battery Voltage.

 The Schedule tab is how you will customize what hours of the day the AudioMoth is gathering audio.
-The times next to Start recording and End recording can be selected and changed to the specific times that you want the AudioMoth on.
+The times next to Start recording and End recording can be changed to the specific times that you want the AudioMoth on.
 To have several recording periods throughout the day, add each period individually.
 A recording period that is no longer desired can be removed by selecting the corresponding red bar or the period listed on the right side and then clicking the Remove selected period button.

 Below that, the dates which the AudioMoth will be recording can be customized by checking the box next to First recording date and Last recording date.
 Checking the box will turn the text black and then the date can be changed.
 At the bottom of the page, the number of files, size of files, and energy consumption is estimated.

 The Advanced Settings allow you to control what audio you want to be recorded.
-If you want each deployment of your device to be associated with its own unique deployment ID, you'll want to check on "Always require acoustic time on switching to CUSTOM."
+If you want each deployment of your device to be associated with its own unique deployment ID, you'll want to check on "Always require acoustic chime on switching to CUSTOM."
 This means that Arbimon will be able to differentiate between your deployments.
-If you do not check this, and you redeploy your device multiple times in the field (after retrieving it and clearing the SD card), it will be recognized in our system as the same deployment.
+If you do not check this, and you redeploy your device multiple times in the field (after retrieving it and clearing the SD card), it will be recognized in Arbimon as the same deployment.

 Once you have the desired settings for your AudioMoth device, select Configure AudioMoth.
 This will update the device with your desired settings.

 Now you are ready to pair the AudioMoth with the Companion App!
 Check out our next article to see how.